 Everyday, we’re approached by app entrepreneurs who wants to change the world with their mobile app ideas.
 Unfortunately, out of all mobile app startups launched each year, only a small percentage actually succeeds.

-But, on the bright side, Mobile app development is also soaring every day.
+But, on the bright side, Mobile application development is also soaring every day.
 The time people spend on mobile devices has surpassed that of the television.
 In fact, the average U.S. user spends around 200 minutes on mobile apps each day.
 Still, not all of these apps make it big.

 So, why is this number low?